nerdai/mvml-assignment/COMMENTARY.md

 `sklearn.feature_extraction.text` module.
     - These perform bag-of-words tokenization and tf-idf normalization so as to not have too high of average counts problem with longer texts.
-- In terms of cleaning the data, only removal of the entries with `text` as null were removed.
+- In terms of cleaning the data, the following steps were taken:
+    - removal of the entries with `text` as null
+    - removal of entries with `text` as whitespace(s)
+    - removal of entries with replicated pairs of `(text, label)`
 - Also, only the `text` columns feature was used to train the ML model, which was based upon the intuition that this feature was likely the one carrying the most rich relationship to the `label` column (compared to `title` and `author`).